ibm-cloud-docs/discovery-data/faqs.md

 {: faq}

 {{site.data.keyword.discoveryshort}} can ingest most standard business file types, including PDF, Microsoft Word documents, spreadsheets, and presentations.
 For a complete list, see [Supported file types](/docs/discovery-data?topic=discovery-data-collections#supportedfiletypes).

+## Can I find related documents after I add them to a collection
+{: #faq-keep-doc-relationship}
+{: faq}

+If you want to retain information about the relationship of two or more documents to one another, you can do so.
+For example, if 3 documents are uploaded from the same folder and their placement in the folder is significant to their meaning, you might want to retain the parent folder information.

+When you upload a document, no such information about its relationships to other documents is stored by default.
+To add the information, you can use the API to add the documents.
+When you add documents by using the API, you can specify metadata values.
+You might want to specify a metadata value, such as `"foldername": "company_a"`, for each document.

+Alterntively, you can copy the document body of each document into a JSON file, where each document is an object in a single array.
+When the JSON file is ingested, each item in the array is added as a separate document with a seprarate document ID.
+Each document shares the same parent ID, which identifies the relationship between them.

+From an IBM Cloud-managed instance, you can quickly find documents that share the same parent ID or other common metadata value from the *Manage data* page.
+Customize the view to show the field, such as `extracted_metadata.parent_document_id` or `extracted_metadata.foldername`, that the documents share in common.

 ## Can I customize Discovery to understand my data
 {: #faq-customize}